- Benzoyl peroxide is one of the most popular and widely-used acne treatments

 How Benzoyl Peroxide Works to Treat Acne

-Benzoyl peroxide acne medication cleanses the pores, exfoliates, reduces excess oil, treats inflammation and fights Propionibacterium acnes (P. acnes), the bacteria that causes acne.
-When the pores are clear and inflammation and bacteria are under control, fewer breakouts occur.
+Benzoyl peroxide acne medication effectively cleanses and exfoliates blocked pores, reduces excess oil, treats inflammation and fights Propionibacterium acnes, the bacteria associated with acne.
+It treats active acne lesions and helps prevent future breakouts from forming.

-Unlike the pimples with a head that characterize inflammatory acne, cystic acne’s blemishes are larger, hard bumps.
-Cystic acne bumps may or may not contain pus, and often don’t have a head.
+For some people, it is also an effective treatment for cystic acne.
+Cystic acne’s blemishes are unlike inflammatory acne and instead present as large, hard bumps.
 Because benzoyl peroxide kills P. acnes bacteria under the skin, it can effectively treat cystic acne’s deep blemishes.

 Benzoyl peroxide for acne scars

-Benzoyl peroxide hasn’t been proven to treat acne scars, but it can help to reduce scar tissue and prevent scarring when used to treat acne.
-Using benzoyl peroxide to treat acne breakouts can help to minimize or prevent papules and pustules, which lowers your risk of developing scar tissue.
+Benzoyl peroxide is not an effective treatment for acne scars, but when used to treat acne, it can help prevent scars from forming in the first place.
+Using benzoyl peroxide to treat acne breakouts can help minimize or prevent papule and pustule formation to lower the risk of developing scar tissue.

 Best Benzoyl Peroxide Products for Acne

-Benzoyl peroxide is available in a number of different products that target adolescent and adult acne in different ways.
-The products that typically contain benzoyl peroxide include:
+Benzoyl peroxide is available in a number of different skin care products to target adolescent and adult acne in different ways.
+These include:

-- Facial cleansers, which treat existing papules and pustules and help to prevent future breakouts.
+- Facial cleansers treat existing papules and pustules, and help prevent future breakouts

-- Moisturizers and foams, which are used on the whole face to treat and prevent acne.
+- Moisturizers and foams are applied to the entire face to treat and prevent acne

-- Body wash and soap, which address acne breakouts in areas besides the face, like the back and chest.
+- Body washes and soap address acne breakouts in areas other than the face, such as the back and chest

 How to Use Benzoyl Peroxide for Acne

 Benzoyl peroxide is easy to incorporate into your daily skin care routine.
 For spot treatments, apply benzoyl peroxide after you cleanse your face and before you moisturize.
-If you’re using a benzoyl peroxide cleanser, simply replace your usual cleanser with the one that contains medication and use as directed.
+If you normally use a facial cleanser, simply replace it with the medicated one and use as directed.

-All benzoyl peroxide treatments may be used one or two times per day.
+All benzoyl peroxide treatments may be used once or twice a day.
 If you’re using an OTC treatment, follow the directions on the label and discontinue use if you experience irritation.
-If you have a benzoyl peroxide prescription, follow your doctor’s instructions for frequency of use.
+If you have a prescription, follow your doctor’s instructions for frequency of use.

-If you have sensitive skin or have never used benzoyl peroxide, your doctor may recommend only using it once a day or beginning with a lower concentration.
-Over time, you’ll build up to using the full dose.
+If you have sensitive skin or have never used benzoyl peroxide, it is recommended to start slowly and use it once a day beginning with a lower concentration.
+Once your skin becomes accustomed to the medication, you can slowly increase to the full dose.

-Benzoyl peroxide for acne is available in a range of concentrations, from 2.5% to 10%.
-Your condition and skin type will determine the most appropriate concentration of benzoyl peroxide.
+Benzoyl peroxide for acne is available in a range of concentrations, from 2.5–10%.
+The severity of your condition and your skin type will determine the most appropriate concentration.

-Products like spot treatments contain a higher concentration of benzoyl peroxide than cleansers and foams.
-Ten percent benzoyl peroxide treatments may be appropriate for some people, but the risk of side effects increases with higher concentrations.
+Products such as spot treatments contain a higher concentration of benzoyl peroxide than cleansers and foams.
+While 10% benzoyl peroxide treatments may be appropriate for some people, the risk of side effects increases with higher concentrations.